EAEOMICS/Hybrid-genome-assembly-practice/docs/index.md

 As you have read in the section 4 title, now we are going to do a Unicycler run based on our Canu run, and yes! this is possible.
 For that we are going to use the `Unicycler` option `--existing_long_read_assembly`.
 Remember when we mapped the illumina reads to the Canu draft assembly so`Pilon` could improve our the assembly?
 Well let's say this is something similar.
-This time Unicycler insted of building everything without a base, it will have de Canu_improved_assembly as baseline, and you will see that this time we will have a better result.
+This time Unicycler instead of building everything without a base, it will have de Canu_improved_assembly as baseline, and you will see that this time we will have a better result.

 ```bash